Math, K - 8

 As an Eisenhower Grant participant and consultant, Leslie worked to implement technology and NCTM math objectives both in the classroom with teachers and through professional development.
 She has also taught, "Education Methods for Elementary Math Teachers," as an adjunct professor to pre-service teachers at Abilene Christian University in Abilene, TX.

-Leslie enjoys working with students and supporting teachers with new ideas to better implement critical-thinking skills and objectives.
+Leslie currently lives in Florida and enjoys working with students and supporting teachers with new ideas to better implement critical-thinking skills and objectives.
 Throughout her work, she strives to increase both the knowledge and joy of mathematics as an essential process to help students solve and think through the complex problems of life.

 Awards and Nominations